alterior-mvc/alterior/packages/command-line/README.md

 # @/command-line

 Provides a framework for creating command line tools using Alterior.
-Naturally this is the command line handling library for the Alterior CLI.
+Naturally this is the command line handling library for the Alterior CLI, but it can be used for any sort of command line tool you might need to build.

 # Getting Started